Mapping on e-fauna bc

 and helps us visualize species distributions.
 On E-Fauna BC, we use

 dynamic interactive mapping for most groups that allows users to explore species

-distributions using a comprehensive centralized data set.
+distributions using a comprehensive data set.
 However, we also present static maps provided by experts for some groups.